TheRealMcCall/anglesey-gardening-services/TESTING.md

   - Edge

 The website was also tested on numerous sized screens and responded to all sizes:-
-  - Google Pixel 8 Pro,
+  - Google Pixel 8 Pro
-  - Samsung Galaxy S22 PLUS,
+  - Samsung Galaxy S22 PLUS
+  - iPhone 15
-  - 15" laptop,
+  - 15" laptop
-  - 24" screen,
+  - 24" screen
-  - 27" screen and responded as expected to all sizes.
+  - 27" screen

 Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
 Adjustments were made accordingly.